project-open-data/project-open-data.github.io/v1.1/schema.md

 "Common Core" Required-if-Applicable Fields
 -------------------------------------------
 The following fields must be used to describe each dataset if they are applicable.
-U.S. Federal agencies must fill out BureauCode and ProgramCode.
+U.S. Federal agencies must fill out bureauCode and programCode.

 {: .table .table-striped}
 Field                   | Label                 | Definition